 Every society has its own problems.
 Indian Society too has.
-A deep rooted Caste System is unique to India, and it still has its impact in the 21st century society and even in modern vote bank politics.
-Though not a highly orthodox society in terms of religion, the multiplicity of religions in India is exploited by many anti Indian elements to spread communalism.
+A deep rooted Caste System is unique to India, and it still has its impact in the 21st-century society and even in modern vote bank politics.
+Though not a highly orthodox society in terms of religion, the multiplicity of religions in India is exploited by many anti-Indian elements to spread communalism.

-Other important aspect not to ignore is the inequalities in India existing socially, economically and politically.
-A minority of the richer class keep majority of resources while a vast majority is living in poverty and hunger.
+Another important aspect not to ignore is the inequalities in India existing socially, economically and politically.
+A minority of the richer class keep a majority of resources while a vast majority is living in poverty and hunger.
 Dalits and Tribals are still backward.
 Even after 65 years of Independence, not all of them attained an equal status with the rest of the society.
 Same is the case with women in India.
 Women in general, do not get equal opportunities as men.
 If we take the case of children, malnutrition is as high as 40%.

 Problems highlighted by UPSC: